d1zs3c/OnlineTerminalChat/README.md

     pip install cryptography tk

-Choose a password and a 32-bit key
-Edit the following scripts and set your values:
+Choose a password and a 32-bit key, edit the following scripts and set your values:

     launch_serverchat.sh